![]() |

 Young reached Salt Lake in July 1847, the emigrants

-sawmill.
+settled there.
 The story of gold

 became reality at